nextras/orm/docs/repository.md

 	```

-Removing of entities is run in transaction as well as persisting.
-At the end, you have to call `IRepository::flush()` method or use `IRepository::removeAndFlush()` method.
+Removing entities is run in a transaction as well as persisting.
+At the end, you must call the `IRepository::flush()` method or use the `IRepository::removeAndFlush()` method.